paulserqx/Chat_App/README.md

 - Profile customisation - change your avatar and banner
 - Send, Edit and Delete Messages in the chat rooms
 - Real Time chat messages updates
+- Notification for new messages in the rooms you have joined
 - React with Emojis

 ## How to use